Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines

-\emph{Interactivity:} Let $P, P' \subset \Pi$ be disjoint and nonempty.
-Construct an infinite run $\hat{r}$ of $\mathit{GCB}(P\cup P')$ whose prefix has some $p\in P$ will Mint and mint $p$-coins, some $q\in P'$ will Mint and mint $q$-coins, $p$ and $q$ both will Voluntary swap and execute it (exchanging $p$-coins for $q$-coins), and whose tail interleaves Advance-date transactions of every agent in $P\cup P'$ so that each is taken infinitely often.
-The swap step changes the local states of both $p$ and $q$, so $\hat{r}$ is interactive, and $\hat{r}$ is correct: the Mint and Voluntary swap classes are fulfilled upon execution and never re-willed thereafter, so they are not enabled in the tail; Advance-date is always enabled but taken infinitely often for every agent, satisfying liveness.
-Therefore $\mathit{GCB}$ is interactive, and by Theorem~\ref{theorem:interactive-grassroots}, grassroots. \end{proof}
+For disjoint nonempty $P, P'$, take $p\in P$ and $q\in P'$ and an infinite run $\hat{r}$ of $\mathit{GCB}(P\cup P')$ whose prefix has $p$ mint $p$-coins, $q$ mint $q$-coins, and $p$ and $q$ both will Voluntary swap and execute it (exchanging $p$-coins for $q$-coins), and whose tail takes Advance-date of every agent infinitely often; the swap changes the local states of both $p$ and $q$, so $\hat{r}$ is interactive, and $\hat{r}$ is correct, as Mint and Voluntary swap are fulfilled on execution and never re-willed, and Advance-date is always enabled but taken infinitely often for every agent.
+Thus $\mathit{GCB}$ is oblivious and interactive, hence grassroots by Definition~\ref{definition:grassroots}.

 \emph{Volitionally grassroots:} By Definition~\ref{definition:first-interaction}, the first interaction of disjoint nonempty $P, P'$ in any safe interactive run changes the state of an agent in each group; in $\mathit{GCB}$ it is therefore a Voluntary swap, Pay, or Redeem between an agent of $P$ and one of $P'$.
 A Pay or Redeem in which $p\in P$ acts towards $q\in P'$ requires $p$ to hold $q$-coins; by Conservation of Money (Lemma~\ref{lemma:conservation}) these are minted by $q$, so they reach $p$ only by an earlier transfer between the two groups---itself an interaction.
 So the first interaction is neither a Pay nor a Redeem.
 It is therefore a Voluntary swap, guarded by both its participants, one in $P$ and one in $P'$.
 Hence $\mathit{GCB}$ is volitionally grassroots. \end{proof}